bothness/pom-tiles/README.md

 # pom-tiles
-Vector tiles for Palestine Open Maps
+Vector and raster tiles for Palestine Open Maps.